 Taylor Burton

-Basic mistakes in a dental nurse cover letter and how to avoid them
+Basic mistakes in a cover letter and how to avoid them

-One of the easiest ways to set yourself apart from other candidates applying for the same job is to eliminate the basic errors that can dash your credibility and professional image.
+One of the easiest ways to set yourself apart from other candidates applying for the same dental nurse job is to prevent certain basic errors that can dash your credibility and professional image.
 Here are some of the most common to watch out for:

-- Spelling and grammar mistakes: When so much of your job consists of attention to detail, spelling and grammar mistakes on your cover letter instantly make you look like a disorganised applicant.
-Luckily, spell check and asking a trusted friend to proofread can help eliminate these issues.
+- Spelling and grammar mistakes: When so much of your job requires attention to detail, spelling and grammar mistakes on your cover letter instantly make you look like a disorganised applicant.
+Using a spelling and grammar-check tool and asking a trusted friend to proofread can help eliminate these mistakes.

 - Generic cover letters: Each cover letter should be adapted to the role you are applying for.
-Avoid boring introductions and make sure to show the employer why you’re interested in their particular opening.
+Avoid boring introductions and get straight to the point, speaking directly to the employer about why you are interested in this particular dental nurse role and what makes you an exceptional candidate.

-- Poor formatting: Dental nurses should opt for professional and classic cover letter formatting.
-Bright colours or fancy icons are usually inappropriate for the medical field.
-A professionally-designed cover letter template can help.
+- Flawed formatting: Dental nurses should opt for professional and classic cover letter design elements and formatting.
+Bright colours or fancy fonts are usually inappropriate for this profession.
+Using one of Resume.io’s professionally-designed cover letter templates can help you get all the visual details right so your cover letter looks as good as it reads.

 - Dental nurses are in high demand and a great cover letter can be the key to landing your perfect position.

-- Make sure to address the cover letter to the person who will be reading it or use a greeting with the name of the dental practice or hospital where you are applying.
+- Address the cover letter to the recipient by name, or use a greeting with the name of the dental practice or hospital where you are applying.

-- The cover letter gives you a great opportunity to focus on both your technical skills and your patient care and teamwork abilities.
+- Your dental nurse cover letter gives you a great opportunity to focus on both your technical skills and your patient care and teamwork abilities.